Felling History

 Left click to enlarge

-This one, The British Lion is still there but closed and other pubs, all of which are now long gone, were The Railway Tavern, The Anchor and the Grindstone in Tyne Street, The Unicorn, The Old Engine, The Wherry, The Moulders Arms, The Brandling Arms, The Ship, The Ferry Boat and the Ferry Hotel (once called The Ferry House) at Friars Goose
+This one, The British Lion is still there but now converted into a shop and other pubs, all of which are now long gone, were The Railway Tavern, The Anchor and the Grindstone in Tyne Street, The Unicorn, The Old Engine, The Wherry, The Moulders Arms, The Brandling Arms, The Ship, The Ferry Boat and the Ferry Hotel (once called The Ferry House) at Friars Goose

 In Brewery Lane there was The Bee Hive and